gmp-prem/BasicROS/README.md

 # Robot operating system (ROS)
-> Tutorial for beginner who wants to start using ROS on Linux OS
+> Tutorial for beginner who wants to start using ROS on Ubuntu

 ## Topics
 1. Getting started with Linux